Naturalisation Application Refusal - On The Basis Of Failure To Meet Good Character

 Naturalisation is the process of becoming a British citizen.
 There are several avenues that lead to people having the right to apply to become naturalised citizens of the UK.
 The more common of these are based around those who have Indefinite Leave to Remain (ILR) in the UK who decide that they want to become a British citizen.
 Gaining British citizenship is the ultimate aim for many migrants to the UK, but even if you do have Indefinite Leave to Remain (ILR), it is not a given that you will automatically be able to gain British citizenship.
 One of the most important aspects of the naturalisation process is the application itself, and for that reason, we're going to look at the application process for British citizenship in detail.
 The information contained here should give you a solid idea of the process, and it also offers answers to some of the more standard questions that arise from the British citizenship application process.

 Who Can Apply For Naturalisation In The UK?

-In order to apply to become a British citizen you need to be eligible.
-Eligibility criteria for British citizenship is split into a few main areas as laid out below:
+In order to apply to become a British citizen, you need to be eligible.
+Eligibility criteria for British citizenship are split into a few main areas as laid out below:

-● You were born in UK (though this is not granted automatically and some restrictions apply)
+- You were born in the UK (though this is not granted automatically and some restrictions apply)